 Interestingly, recent research has shown that there is a marked decrease in the level of monoamine oxidase levels in smokers.
 Monoamine oxidase is an enzyme responsible for the breakdown of dopamine.

-In many long term cigarettes smokers changes to the brain pathways contribute to the addiction and compulsion to smoke despite full knowledge on a rational level of the serious adverse health effects.
+In many long term cigarettes smokers changes to the brain pathways contribute to the addiction; as well as compulsion to smoke despite full knowledge on a rational level of the serious adverse health effects.

 The cost of Smoking

-According to the Centers for Disease Control and Prevention (CDC) the total cost to the United States of smoking is more than 300 billion dollars a year and a 176 billion of this is directly for medical care.
+According to the Centers for Disease Control and Prevention (CDC) the total cost to the United States of smoking is more than 300 billion dollars a year.
+A 176 billion of this is directly for medical care.